 |Summer (May)||February 1|

-The $50 (USD) application fee is required of all applicants.
+The non-refundable $50 (USD) application fee is required of all applicants.
 The application fee for the Master's of Business Administration (MBA) is $75 (USD).
-International checks, bank drafts or money orders must be drawn from a U.S. banking institution, and made payable in U.S. dollars to Old Dominion University.
-Applicants applying online may use MasterCard or Visa.
+MasterCard and Visa are accepted credit cards.
+In the instance a credit card payment is not available, international checks, bank drafts or money orders must be drawn from a U.S. banking institution, made payable in U.S. dollars to Old Dominion University and mailed directly to the Office of International Admissions.

 Students studying on F-1 or J-1 student visas are not eligible; however, other non-immigrant categories may apply by submitting the application for in-state tuition.

 Guided campus tours are available on a daily basis.
 Reserve your space online or call the Welcome Center at +1 757-683-5678.

 Processing a complete undergraduate application requires 4-6 weeks; complete graduate applications take 8-10 weeks.
 Please be mindful that evaluation times may vary during the peak application season.

 ODU does offer conditional admission pending English proficiency only.
 Admitted students who have not satisfied the English language requirement are automatically restricted to intensive English course enrollment at the on-campus English Language Center.

 The Office of International Admissions offers a competitive, merit based scholarship, renewable (up to 4 years) for newly admitted, initial Bachelor's degree seeking international students.
 For eligible recipients, the ISS scholarship offers $10,000 USD per academic year to be applied to out-of-state tuition costs.